-Did you naturally become bilingual, speaking Spanish en casa (at home) and English en la escuela (at school)?
+Are you a heritage speaker who naturally became bilingual by speaking Spanish en casa (at home) and English en la escuela (at school)?

-Naturally speaking two languages is fabulous but it also presents its own issues when heritage speakers attempt to learn a language they already technically know.
-But you get that, don’t you?
+Naturally speaking two languages is fabulous but it also presents its own issues when heritage speakers formally attempt to learn a language they already technically know.

 Spanish Is Spoken Nearly Everywhere

 Spanish is spoken by over 400 million native speakers and is the official language in more than 20 countries.

 And in the U.S., Spanish is the most widely-spoken language after English, with 40 million people ages five years and older who speak Spanish at home.

 Because of those population trends, there are lots of Spanish heritage speakers.
 You may be one of them, or you may know someone who is.
 If you do, you’re in good company.
 There are a lot of us in that same boat.

 Most people expect a Spanish speaking student (SSS) to not need to study Spanish.

 But that’s a bit silly, isn’t it?
 Because English speakers study English, don’t they?

 Wait a minute, I think I just read your mind!
 I’m picking up something.
 Yes!
 You’re thinking: